 - Find out about jobs or roles that are important to the child so these can continue into their care arrangement (such as tending to the vegetable garden).

 - Consider plans so the young person can still attend their school and after-school job.

 - Work with the safety and support network to involve them in planning and actions that support the child in their transition as much as possible.

-Practical considerations to do with placement availability, geography and financial resources may affect the initial response to major transitions for children.
+Practical considerations to do with the availability of care arrangements, geography and financial resources may affect the initial response to major transitions for children.
 Keep the child at the centre of the process and do whatever you can to meet the child’s needs for safety, belonging and wellbeing.

-The Child Information form is a useful tool to support continuity during a transition.
+The Child information form is a useful document to support continuity for the child when they move between care arrangements.
 Gather as much information as possible from a child’s parent or carer about the child and their day to day routines to support the carer to create familiarity for the child in the new care arrangement.